 "We're riding the CPU wave and not being spindle bound," Data Domain VP of marketing Beth White said of the speed increase from quad-core processors.

-The DD660 launch comes three weeks after Data Domain upgraded its
+The DD660 launch comes three weeks after Data Domain upgraded its operating system to increase the speed of all its systems.

 Taneja Group analyst Eric Burgener said the performance boost is especially important for inline deduplication devices.
 Inline deduplication is simpler to schedule and manage and requires less disk to carry out the dedupe process, but takes a performance hit because it eliminates redundant data before moving it off to disk.